Pro’s & Con’s of Amazon Fulfillment aka Amazon FBA

 Last but certainly not least, you need to think about how difficult it can be to get items to the Amazon warehouses.
 Amazon has an incredibly strict ASIN/UPC system.
 Through this system, each product needs to be labelled individually and you will need to arrange multiple shipments.
 That’s going to drive up your bottom line.
 You can consider the service which ensures Amazon will complete labelling for you, but this is still another cost you’ll have to contend with.

-We hope this helps you determine whether Amazon Fulfilment is the right choice for your needs and indeed your business.
-It’s clear from this that the benefits outweigh the issues and many businesses find the system to be an incredibly smart decision for their company.
+This covers most of the major pros and cons of Amazon FBA.
+We hope this helps you determine whether the Amazon fulfillment service is the right choice for your needs and indeed your business.
+It’s clear from this that FBA benefits outweigh the issues and many businesses find the system to be an incredibly smart decision for their company.